Cut routine enquiries by up to 50% - Spring clean your CX strategy

 According to Capgemini, 81% of consumers prefer to pay more for better customer experience.

 Now doesn’t that make you want to make you want to polish your customer engagement offering?
 Businesses that strategically allocate resources to strengthen their customer experience focus, stand to gain an edge over the competition, boosting profitability and brand reputation.

-Your contact center is the central point of customer contact through channels of their choice.
-Contact centers, like the seasons, need to continually change and evolve to deliver on customer expectations, because customer expectations have changed.
-The once placid customer is now active in driving changes in customer service, and the contact center.
+Your contact centre is the central point of customer contact through channels of their choice.
+Contact centres, like the seasons, need to continually change and evolve to deliver on customer expectations, because customer expectations have changed.
+The once placid customer is now active in driving changes in customer service, and the contact centre.

 About 10 years ago, if a customer had experienced unsatisfactory service, on an average, they would tell about 7 people about it.
 Today that number has now grown to 100s, thanks to social media.

 The challenge is clear.
 Customers want seamless experiences from one channel to another – whether over live chat, email, self-service or a phone call, and in-channel query resolution is more important than ever.
 They want to contact you through channels of their choice and expect you to respond as promptly during busy periods as quieter ones.

 Omni-channel, the bud that could blossom customer experience into fruitful pickings.
 However, with customers demanding more channels, more complexity is added in creating channel-routing intelligence.
 Recent research by ICIMI suggests that no single KPI has a bigger impact on customer satisfaction than first-call resolution (FCR).
 And the Service Quality Measurement (SQM) Group found that for every 1% improvement in FCR, you get a 1% improvement in customer satisfaction.